 According to the manufacturer, the low RPM and unique piston design allow these units to run as much as 6X longer compared to the working lives of some cheaper models.
 It’s oil-free for lower maintenance, and it has thermal overload protection built in.

 It’s extremely portable.
 This unit weighs just 35 pounds, and is less than 1.5 cubic feet in size.
 Previous buyers said it was very convenient to transport to worksites, and barely took up any space in their home shops.
+California Air Tools also makes the quietest 60 gallon air compressor on the market.

 It’s covered by a 1-year warranty.